 (t) Tubercular skin test or chest x-ray.

 (u) Venereal Disease Treatment.
 See, M.G.L. c.
-112, § 12F; 105 CMR 300.140.
+112, § 12F.

 (v) Vision Test.
-See, 106 CMR 421.445(L).

 (2) Consent.
 The Department may consent to routine medical care for a child in the care of the Department or a child in the custody of the Department or a child who is a ward of the Department.
+The Department may also delegate to the substitute care provider the right to consent to routine medical care.

 (3) Parent's Religious Beliefs Regarding Routine Medical Treatment.
 If parents refuse to sign a standard Voluntary Placement Agreement because they refuse to delegate to the Department the power to consent to routine medical treatment for their child on the basis that such routine medical treatment conflicts with the parents' sincere religious beliefs, the Department shall elect one of the following actions: